Design smarter, prototype faster

 Ironic as it seems, to find insight in his connections, it’s better to remove him from the dataset altogether.
 Instead, we used a simple glyph or decoration – one of many effective visual styling options – to highlight nodes directly connected to Trump, rather than show him as a central starburst.

-This kind of data remodeling plays an important role in delivering a great user experience from a visualized dataset.
-It sometimes makes sense to do the opposite of what seems natural.
+This kind of data remodeling helps deliver a better user experience, and shows it sometimes makes sense to do the opposite of what seems natural.

 Let’s take another example.
-If you want to view email activity as a graph, you’d probably start by creating nodes representing email accounts and links for emails.
-We did this to great effect in our visualization of the Enron emails released in the wake of that company’s collapse.
+If you want to visualize email activity as a node-link graph, you’d probably represent email accounts as nodes and emails themselves as links.
+We did this in our visualization of the Enron emails released in the wake of that company’s collapse.

 But now consider this Kaggle dataset containing a release by the State Department of around 7000 heavily redacted emails sent or received by Hillary Clinton.
 Almost all of these 7000 emails will connect to the Hillary node – a totally avoidable starburst.
 A much more effective network model here might be to remove Hillary as a node and instead link two email accounts if they both appear cc’d in the same email thread.

-Another way to prevent starbursts is by limiting the number of nodes brought in from the backend.
+You can also prevent starbursts by limiting how many nodes a user can bring in from the backend.
 It’s a simple technique but it does have drawbacks.
 You have to decide carefully which nodes you do and don’t bring in.
 Visualizing only part of the data can result in a misleading chart, which may cause analysts to draw incorrect conclusions.

 If you’re going to throttle data at the point of request, here are some tips.